ed22699/Gate-Project/README.md

 # ANPR Gate Project with server
+An ANPR system for automatically opening gates at a rental unit site.
+Has the ability to add and remove companies as well as log all entries
+>[!NOTE]
+> Some files may be missing from this repository as this is an old project
+> coded on multiple devices without the use of any version control system as
+> this was before I began using GitHub

 ## Requirements
 - Raspberry Pi (preferibly with cooling system to prevent overheating)
 - Raspberry Pi Camera